 The Ohio State University currently offers over 100 minors.
 Each minor requires a minimum of 12 credit hours, however credit hours vary from minor to minor.
 Each minor form explains instructions on declaring a minor (whether it can be declared with an academic advisor, or needs departmental permission to declare).
-Minor program forms for students enrolled in the School should be filled out by students and departments that require permission and returned to the Office of Student Services, Room 206, Atwell Hall.
+Students who want to declare a minor in the School of Health and Rehabilitation Sciences should complete the Minor program form and submit the form to the Office of Student Services, Room 206, Atwell Hall.

 The School of Health and Rehabilitation Sciences offers three undergraduate minors.

 The Integrative Approaches to Health and Wellness